TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

 web root directory, so the insecure extension code is not accessible.

+.. index:: pair: Security guidelines; Staging servers
 .. _security-staging-servers:

-Use Staging Servers for Developments and Tests
+Use staging servers for developments and tests
 ==============================================

 During the development phase of a project and also after the launch of